Spoiler & Major Douchebag Hero Alert ⚠

 “Before Brigitte could find the words to plead with him, Rowland’s belt descended on her back.
 She gasped and cried out.”

 He’s crazed and all over the place.
 Most sane readers would stop after one of Rowland’s brutal outbursts, but for some reason, I went on, fascinated.
 Rowland is a primitive Dark Ages knight who believes he has a right to treat disrespectful servants with discipline, as he is the son of a powerful lord.
-Rowland refuses to believe Brigitte is who she claims she is because he’d prefer to believe he’s merely kidnapped and violated a serf girl rather than pissing all over his “honor” by abusing the sister of the man who saved his life.
+Rowland refuses to believe Brigitte is who she claims she is because he’d prefer to think he’s merely kidnapped and violated a serf girl rather than pissing all over his “honor” by abusing the sister of the man who saved his life.

 The Beyond Feisty Heroine